Greece and creditors play down fears of imminent default

 Officials said euro zone deputy finance ministers will hold a teleconference on Thursday to follow up on the negotiations, though there is no expectation of a deal by then.

-The talks have foundered on Athens' insistence to roll back labor and pension reforms and lower the primary budget surplus target as well as creditors' demands for value-added-tax hikes.
+The talks have foundered on Athens' insistence to roll back labour and pension reforms and lower the primary budget surplus target as well as creditors' demands for value-added-tax hikes.

 The European creditors could accept 1 to 1.5 percent as a suitable primary surplus target for the year, but Athens would need to take additional budget measures to reach the goal, one euro zone official said.